nf-core/pairgenomealign/docs/usage.md

 ### Samplesheet for query genome(s)

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
-Use this parameter to specify its location.
+Use the `--input` parameter to specify its location.
 It has to be a comma-separated file with 2 columns, a header row and single or multiple sample rows (genome samples) as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'